Chibi97/Vue_Basics/README.md

     You don't have to do this, as Vetur by default is using some default Prettier rules.
 If you want to change those defaults, you can put your own ones into this file, like I did.
 These rules I like to use on all my projects.

+---

+## How to run the app

-7. Generate `node_modules` by running:
+1. Generate `node_modules` by running:

     - `yarn install`

-8. Run this to compile and hot-reload for development
+2. Run this to compile and hot-reload for development
     - `yarn serve`

 > Keep in mind that when I was presenting this, I had Laravel API running on port `8000`.
 Even so, I included here `/public/mock_api` dir with all the data you need.
 Also, I edited Ajax call logic so that this all works for you without an actuall API.
 Just run `yarn serve` and you are good to go!